redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=SS, answer[4]

-What tag will information be inside the main browser or on the web page?
+What tag will information be inside the main browser of a web page?

 - `<title></title>`